 You don’t need to spend a fortune and currently, the best value, in my opinion, is the Chef’s Choice brand.
 Why?
 Because they come close to the feel of a pro deli machine, are very well made with a solid feel, plus they are very competitively priced.
 As I said, it’s what I’d buy for or recommend to my best friend, though it isn’t the one I have in my own kitchen.

 I really hope this is useful and clears up any questions you arrived with, but if you have more queries or a comment to make, then drop it below and I’ll get back to you within a day or so, usually faster.

-Just as a last thought, I know many people are unsure of food safety – hardly any wonder as it’s so easy to make a mistake – and deli slicers can cross contaminate – this link goes to a US food producers site, and a pdf you can download on deli slicers plus other food safety tips – very useful indeed!
+Just as the last thought, I know many people are unsure of food safety – hardly any wonder as it’s so easy to make a mistake – and deli slicers can cross-contaminate – this link goes to a US food producers site, and a pdf you can download on deli slicers plus other food safety tips – very useful indeed!